Production and stabilization of a spin mixture of ultracold dipolar Bose gases

 To confirm and improve on our determination of the scattering length $a_{77}$, we prepare a quasi-pure BEC in the internal state $|-7\rangle$ and analyze its expansion when it is released from the trap.
 The release occurs immediately after the transfer from $|-8\rangle$ to $|-7\rangle$ and we record the atomic density after a 13.1\,ms TOF.
 Absorption imaging along two orthogonal axes allows us to observe the cloud expansion in all spatial directions.
 We show in Fig.~\ref{figscatt} the variation of the cloud sizes after TOF as function of the atom number.
-The continuous lines show the prediction of a model based on the Castin-Dum scaling equations \cite{Castin1996}, here generalized to take into account dipolar interactions \cite{Odell2004, Eberlein2005} (see also \S\ref{appnumerics}).
+The continuous lines show the prediction of a model based on the Castin-Dum scaling equations \cite{Castin1996}, here generalized to take into account dipolar interactions \cite{Odell2004, Eberlein2005} (see also \cite{SuppMat}).
 The comparison between numerical and experimental results gives $a_{77} = 110 (10) \, a_0$, which is in agreement with the value inferred from the two-body loss rate (Fig.\ref{figdipolarrelaxation}).
 As a sanity check, we repeated this experiment for a BEC prepared in $|-8\rangle$ and obtained $a_{88} = 136(8) a_0$, which agrees with published values \cite{Tang2016, Bottcher2019}.
-Similarly we have measured the scattering length $a_{66} = 92 (10) \,a_0$ (see \S\ref{appnumerics}).
+Similarly we have measured the scattering length $a_{66} = 92 (10) \,a_0$ (see \cite{SuppMat}).

 The determination of $a_{77}$, $a_{88}$, and $a_{78}$ allows us to draw conclusions about the miscibility regime of this spin mixture.
 In the absence of dipolar interactions, the scattering length values would indicate that a mixture with equal populations in $\ket{-8}$ and $\ket{-7}$ is miscible, as it satisfies the inequality $a_{88} \, a_{77} \geq a_{78}^2$.
 However, the anisotropy of dipole-dipole interactions makes this conclusion more subtle.
-For a homogeneous 3D gas, we predict from the measured values of the three scattering lengths that the mixture is non miscible, because the head-to-tail arrangement of dipoles favors spatial separation of the two spin components \cite{Wilson2012}.
-In contrast, dipolar mixtures in a quasi-2D geometry, with strong confinement along the dipole orientation, should be miscible \cite{Kumar2017}.
+For a homogeneous 3D gas, we predict from the measured values of the three scattering lengths that the mixture is non miscible, because the head-to-tail arrangement of dipoles favors spatial separation of the two spin components \cite{Wilson2012}. \cccRL{In contrast, applying a strong confinement along the dipole orientation, should lead to miscible mixtures \cite{Kumar2017}.
+Taking into account the reported scattering length values and our trap frequencies, it appears our system already lies in the miscible regime \cite{Scheiermann2024}}.